Counters

 GRT Jump Tech

-Let's look at how to get even more out of GRT, so as we learned when performing the Grand Retribution Thrust, you will jump back before jumping forward with a thrust.
-Now there's a really cool tech where you can combine these two movements into the same direction, allowing you to close larger gaps and dealing massive damage in the process.
+Let's look at how to get even more out of GRT: as we learned when performing the Grand Retribution Thrust, you will jump back before jumping forward with a thrust.
+Now there's a really cool tech where you can combine these two movements into the same direction, allowing you to close even larger gaps and dealing massive damage in the process.

 Exit Focus Mode, face away from your target (hold stick backward), begin charging a counter